 Instant cameras have had a major comeback due to this demand of instantaneous satisfaction, seen through the on-going popularity of FujiFilm Instax Cameras and the highly anticipated Leica Sofort making its way to consumers this year.
 The Cooperative of Photography (COOPH) teamed up with Lisa Kutzelnig, who had a chance to use the new Leica Sofort, to show us a couple of fun & creative tips & tricks to take your instant photography game up a notch.

 Just like the panorama function on your mobile device, start by taking a shot on your instant camera then panning left or right to reveal the entire scene.
+This is one of the easier Polaroid picture ideas because you’re simply standing in a single spot and taking a multiple photos, moving the frame in between each photo.

-2. Panorama sequence
+2. Panorama Sequence

 3. Pantone Wall